danielbonnells/100-days-of-code/log.md

 **Today's Progress**: I just worked on one algorithm problem; still not solved.

 **Thoughts:** I can see how, as problems become more challenging, your use of logic needs to increase.
 It's with these problems that you can grow your brain's capacity and comprehension.

+### Day 20: January 22, 2017

+**Today's Progress**: Solved that algorithm, and a couple more.

+**Thoughts:** So I'm seeing that you need to really flex your brain's logic muscle to get these done.
+Unfortunately, mine isn't so strong.
+I'm getting down about it, but trying to give myself room to grow and realize that if it were easy, everyone would do it.

+### Day 21: January 23, 2017

+**Today's Progress**: Today I spent time working on one problem.

+**Thoughts:** I lean towards writing my own code and solution versus googling to find somebody else's, but I fear that I will be developing bad habits if I stick to what I know, as it may not be the "best" way to go about solving an issue.